wernerglinka/metalsmith-nunjucks-components/src/content/page-sections/section-wrapper.md

         - **inContaine** -  Adds class `inContainer` to the section wrapper.
         - **hasBackground** - If `true` the section will have a background color.
         - **bgColor** - The background color in hex., e.g. `#ffffff`.
-        - **bgIsDark** - Adds class `backgroundDark` to the section wrapper.
+        - **backgroundIsDark** - Adds class `backgroundDark` to the section wrapper.
 This allows the text color to be adjusted for readability.
         - **marginTop** - Adds class `marginTop` to the section wrapper.
         - **marginBottom** -  Adds class `marginBottom` to the section wrapper.
         - **paddingTop** - Adds class `paddingTop` to the section.